-When people ask, “Is Arabica coffee strong?”, the answer depends on what you mean by “strong.”
-If you’re referring to the caffeine content, then Arabica is not as strong as its cousin, Robusta.
+When people ask, “Is Arabica coffee strong?” the answer depends on what you mean by “strong.”
+Regarding the caffeine content, Arabica is not as strong as its cousin, Robusta.
 Arabica beans have a lower caffeine content, which makes them generally less strong in terms of the jolt you get from caffeine.
 However, when it comes to flavor, Arabica offers a complex and refined experience that many coffee lovers would argue is strong in taste, albeit in a smoother and more balanced way.

 As a coffee enthusiast, Arabica has been my go-to choice for years.
 The smoothness and diversity of flavor—from sweet to fruity and sometimes even floral—make it a delight.
 While it doesn’t pack the punch of Robusta in caffeine, the delicate, nuanced flavor profile makes Arabica stand out.
 For those who savor the experience of drinking coffee as much as the wake-up effect, Arabica is in a class of its own.